-Families facing a short term crisis can get help from the Muscogee County Salvation Army.
+Families facing a short term crisis can get help from the Muscogee County Salvation Army, including free groceries from a pantry, emergency rent or energy bill assistance and other support.
 The non-profit agency works to help those in which an unexpected hardship impacted their ability to remain self-sufficient.

 Help is available for a number of needs.
 Events such as death of a family member, loss of employment, reduction in work hours, or medical issues can wreak havoc on personal finances.
 Through the agency's client service corp center, emergency funding or short term loans are available to help families meet their basic needs of daily living.
 The money paid out and assistance is a direct effort to prevent homelessness, unemployment, hunger, and poverty in general.

 Using donations raised from the Red Kettle program and other sources, a one-time only emergency assistance payment may be available to assist families who are living with the threat of eviction or homelessness.
 The funds can be used for paying their rent, utilities, or mortgage to allow them to remain in their homes.

 There is an on-site food pantry through Salvation Army of Columbus Georgia for families living with or on the edge of hunger.
 This may also serve Thanksgiving or Christmas meals, including to the homeless in the city of Columbus.
 The pantry and soup kitchen is at 1718 2nd Avenue in Columbus.
 Call (706) 327-0275, or find more information on free food banks in Georgia.

 Public transportation, such as free bus tickets, are sometimes available for local travel in Muscogee County.
 This is for at-risk individuals through the Salvation to help them remain employed or find a job.
 Or transportation may be provided by volunteer drivers as people do usually donate their time to the Salvation Army.